Female Packing List for New Zealand in Winter: June, July, August

 - Lock for dorms, and for your suitcase or backpack

 - Backpack: Anything under 75L will work well.
 Anything over that and you’ll tire yourself out.
+I personally love a pack around 60-65 litres, but go for 70-75L if you need to pack more than one big coat.

 Popular Day Tours for Winter in New Zealand